ChrisAbra/Emulsion/Docs/PAPER.md

 fontsize: 12pt
 ---

-Representing the outputs of analogue photography in a digital medium requires careful management of light and colour.
-A number of software exist to produce useable images with scans from consumer colour digital cameras^[At time of writing, *Negative Lab Pro* an Adobe Lightroom plugin and Darktable's *negadoctor* module are the most common and accessible, but almost all rely on a single image from a Colour-Filter Array camera.], but they tend to struggle with variances between image illuminant and camera specific sensitivities.
+Representing the outputs of analogue photography in a digital medium requires careful management of light and colour; a number of software exist to produce useable images with scans from consumer colour digital cameras^[At time of writing, *Negative Lab Pro* an Adobe Lightroom plugin and Darktable's *negadoctor* module are the most common and accessible, but almost all rely on a single image from a Colour-Filter Array camera.], but they tend to struggle with variances between image illuminant and camera specific sensitivities.
 Their approach is to assume the illuminant is the same as the one the camera is calibrated for and mapped via its camera profile.
 The process then is to try and invert the image along with specifically tuned transfer functions to recreate the look of photographic paper.
 Some of these software attempt image specific analysis to try and produce automatic colour balance similar to a lab technician's adjustments with older, specialty film-scanners.

 Similarly, many digital effects and image processing systems evolved from emulating darkroom processes^[cf. Dodging, burning, cropping, unsharp masks, etc.], but more often than not these occur *after* the inversion emulation and thus don't provide the same results as they would in a traditional darkroom.
-We can however more properly (and consistently) emulate the results of negative film printing by starting at first-principles and attempting to remove as many assumptions and variability as we can.
+We can however more properly (and consistently) emulate the results of negative film printing by starting at first-principles and attempting to remove as many assumptions and variability as we can, and work spectrally where possible.

 While determining an "accurate" digital representation of an image stored on developed print film has myriad factors and is subject to interpretation and artistry, there are a number of real and modellable parts of the process.
 Ultimately the question consists of three steps: